2023–2025 Sundhnúkur eruptions: Barriers and roads

-During the May–June eruption in 2024, the largest to date at that time, lava flowed over three road sections on the day it began: Route 43 (Grindavíkurvegur) south of Svartsengi, the southernmost part of Route 426 (Norðurljósavegur), and for the first time, Route 425 (Nesvegur) just west of the town.
+During the May–June 2024 eruption, the largest to date at that time, lava flowed over three road sections on the day it began: Route 43 (Grindavíkurvegur) south of Svartsengi, the southernmost part of Route 426 (Norðurljósavegur), and for the first time, Route 425 (Nesvegur) just west of the town.
 Around 10 days after the eruption began, on 8 June, lava also flowed over the northern part of Route 43.
 Moreover, the eruption threatened Route 427 (Suðurstrandarvegur) for a period of time.
 In mid-June, authorities observed that the lava was nearing the top of the north-eastern section of the Svartsengi barrier, which safeguards the power plant and the Blue Lagoon.
 Consequently, they decided to heighten the existing barriers, which have now reached a height of 25 m.
 However, as the lava began to breach these barriers, they resolved to construct a new one within the existing defence perimeter in the Svartsengi area to provide enhanced protection for these critical infrastructures.
 They also decided to close a geographical gap between the mountain Þorbjörn and the area surrounding Hagafell, as well as reinforce the existing barriers most at risk of lava overflow.

 After the August–September 2024 eruption, it became clear that the lava field was fairly close to Route 41 (Reykjanesbraut), Iceland's critical road linking the capital Reykjavík to Keflavík International Airport.
 Volcanologist Þorvaldur Þórðarson has cautioned that a new eruption on the Reykjanes Peninsula could result in lava reaching Route 41 within a day, or even just a few hours, if it matches the intensity of the most powerful eruptions in the volcanic series.
 Such an occurrence has not been documented in this area over the past 13,000 years.
 While no decisions have yet been made regarding the construction of protective barriers, plans are in place to safeguard the road if and when the lava flow threatens it.
 The closest lava flow is currently about 2.7 km from this vital infrastructure.
 Protective barriers for the town of Vogar, located north of Route 41, were considered after lava flow simulations indicated a potential, though unlikely, risk of lava reaching the area in the future.